juliacamps/Cardiac-Digital-Twin/README.md

 https://doi.org/10.1016/j.media.2024.103361

-## The code will be made available after peer review of the publication, and it will contain an example case.
+## Additional data and results can be found in the Cardiac-Digital-Twin-Data repository in Zenodo.